lapinek/platform-scripting/README.AM.md

         org.forgerock.openam.auth.node.api.Action
     )

     action = fr.Action.goTo("false").withErrorMessage("Friendly error description.").build() // The outcome is set to "false".
-If supported by the UI, the error message will be displayed to the end user.
+The error message will be included in the authentication response, and if supported by the UI, the message will be displayed to the end user.
     ```
     </details>